The Next Time I Fall: Chart success

-"The Next Time I Fall" debuted on the Hot 100 in the issue of Billboard dated September 20, 1986, and enjoyed 21 weeks there, one of which was spent at number one.
+"The Next Time I Fall" debuted on the Hot 100 in the issue of Billboard dated September 20, 1986, and remained on the chart for 21 weeks, one of which was spent at number one.
 Its first appearance on the magazine's Adult Contemporary chart followed in the September 27 issue and resulted in two weeks in the top spot during a run that lasted 22 weeks.

 Charts

 Cover versions

 Caldwell recorded the song for his 1988 album Heart of Mine.